Gernby/raspberry-pilot/automation-discussion.md

 The second approach uses the open source configuration management tool called Ansible.
 Ansible allows system administrators to use a standardized language when specifying which states or conditions need to be met on a given system.
 In this example, I am going to use Ansible to delete the dampTime parameter from the kegman.json file and write a new one in with a specific value.

 Using the same folder structure created for the models, I created /home/ubuntu/buttons/playbooks.
 Inside that folder are numerous yaml files -- each one corresponds to setting a specific parameter in kegman.json to a specific value.
 No reboot is required when making these changes.
 Each playbook first deletes the line with the specified parameter being updated and then adds a new version of that line with the parameter set to the desired value.
-For example, the playbook that sets "dampTime" to "0.05" and named `/home/ubuntu/buttons/playbooks/dampTime-0.05.yaml` would be this:
+For example, the playbook named `/home/ubuntu/buttons/playbooks/dampTime-0.05.yaml` that sets "dampTime" to "0.05" would consist of this:

 ```
 ---